The Real and The Abstract: Where is the difference?

 Or think of our approach to internal or external stimuli.
 Whenever we are brought to confront something pleasant, the endearing experience alone, is not enough to satisfy us.
 We will be on a search, making a threadbare analysis to study all facets of such an experience.
 Those who get a deeper insight into these stands to get honored also more, providing a natural encouragement to such a behavior.

 But our approach is not the same, when we experience something unpleasant.
-Instead of examining the unpleasant events in a similar manner, the primary aim is to exterminate the event, effectively nullifying further analysis.
+Instead of examining unpleasant events in a similar manner, the primary aim becomes one of obliterating the event, by extermination of the event, bypassing the same, or by some other means.
+This effectively nullify further analysis.
 Had we behaved rationally, our efforts would have been studying the event in detail, at least to prepare ourselves for future occurrences of the same.
-A good example of this paradox can be seen in our approach to the study of happiness.
-Though we know in detail about happiness and its dependency on certain chemicals, our information about unhappiness leaves a lot to be desired.
+A good example of this paradox can be seen in our approach to happiness.
+We know in detail about happiness and its dependency on certain chemicals, and it is an area of research.
+But, our information about unhappiness leaves a lot to be desired.
 As rational beings, unhappiness should have been subjected to a deeper study than happiness, since that would have given us a greater share of joy.
 (Reduction in unhappiness is, as we can easily gather, less resource intensive than addition of happiness)

 Why is it that we are not able to notice this?